 ELIZABETH G has six double cabins for 10 passengers, while up to 12 for a private charter.
 Three toilets and two shower rooms are shared, while every cabin has a sink.
 N.B.
-During the winter 2018/2019, a refit will see 8 passengers in four twins or doubles, all with private facilities; 10 accommodated on charters, PROUD SEAHORSE has 4 doubles or twin ensuite cabins and one cabin suite (separate bedroom and lounge) for a maximum of 10 passengers.
+During the winter 2018/2019, a refit will see 8 passengers in four twins or doubles, all with private facilities; 10 accommodated on charters, EMMA JANE has 4 doubles or twin ensuite cabins and one cabin suite (separate bedroom and lounge) for a maximum of 10 passengers.
 The fittings and finishes show great attention to detail.
 Single passengers may ask to share a double cabin on a per person basis, or if the ship is not full, have the cabin to themselves.
 Otherwise singles pay the full cabin rate.

 The lounge is adjacent to the dining section, while the wheelhouse and outer decks are additional public spaces with lounge seating.

 Everyone dines at the same time.
 Sample menus: Breakfast — porridge with fruit compote, smoked Scottish salmon and scrambled eggs, whole meal toast or biscuits.
 Lunch — two courses with soup, salad or sandwiches on freshly baked bread.
 Dinner is a set meal by candlelight — locally caught langoustines and scallops, chicken breasts stuffed with haggis, with potatoes and vegetables.
 Dessert: roasted figs with heather honey, Greek yoghurt.
 Finish up with cheese and biscuits and coffee.
 If aboard, there’s a service of morning coffee, afternoon tea and homemade cakes or biscuits.
 Special diets catered to with advance notice.